University of Libya

 The University of Libya (الجامعة الليبية) was a public university based in Tripoli and Benghazi, Libya.
 The university was established in 1955 and disestablished in 1973, when its colleges were split into two new universities: the University of Tripoli (later Al Fateh University) in Tripoli, and the University of Benghazi (later Garyounis University) in Benghazi.

 History

 Origins

 Despite its difficult economic situation at the time, in the 1950s the Libyan government decided to found a university.
-Towards that goal it sent a delegation to Egypt in 1955 to meet the then-prime minister Gamal Abdul Nasser, and seek his permission for the loan of some lecturers working in Egypt.
+Towards that goal it sent a delegation to Egypt in 1955 to meet the then-prime minister Gamal Abdul Nasser, and request him to lend some lecturers working in Egypt.
 The Egyptian government agreed, and promised to pay the salaries of the four borrowed lecturers for four years.
-The U.S. nominated Professor Majid Khadduri to be the dean of faculty of Literature, and took the burden of paying him.
+The U.S. nominated Professor Majid Khadduri to be the dean of Faculty of Literature, and committed to pay his salary.

 A royal decree was issued on 15 December 1955 for the founding of the university.
-The first faculty to be formed was the Faculty of Literature in Benghazi, and the royal palace "Al Manar", from which King Idris I of Libya declared its independence on 24 December 1951, was assigned to be the campus.
+The first faculty to be formed was the Faculty of Literature in Benghazi, and the royal palace "Al Manar", from which King Idris I of Libya declared the country's independence on 24 December 1951, was assigned to be the campus.